 Here is a bit about my own journey:

 I began to learn about adoption in the bible and in modern times, and of how the bible describes God adopting Gentiles and grafting them into his family through salvation.
-Moses was adopted and Exodus tells of his courageous birthmother as well as his compassionate adoptive mother.
-Joseph adopted Jesus as an earthy father.
+Moses was adopted and Exodus tells of his selfless, courageous birthmother as well as his compassionate adoptive mother.
+Jesus, was adopted by Joseph, who became his earthly father.
 Earthly adoption is not for everyone, but the story of earthly and spiritual adoption is woven throughout scripture and it’s beautiful.

 One night, in what turned out to be a long season of yearning for more children, I dreamed that I found a baby near the woods in a carseat.
 She was cold and blueish, as if dead.
 I instinctively took her out of the carseat, unbuttoned my shirt and placed her skin to skin against my chest.
 Gradually she turned pink and warm.
 She was alive!
 And somehow I knew that she was mine.
-Big men with a darkness about them were angry that she was alive and they strode forcefully toward us.
-I felt vulnerable and helpless but only a moment later, big men full of light crossed in front of us and I knew implicitly that they would take care of the bad men, and the baby and I would be okay.
-I walked to my car and took her home.
-Though I did not entirely understand the dream, I woke up with a powerful desire to adopt.
+Though I did not entirely understand that dream or whether it was even much more than my rambling subconscious, I woke up with a powerful desire to adopt.
 Years later when I was still waiting and aching for a baby I made an “art journal” entry about the dream.

 It was 2 years from the time I first began to desire more children that my husband agreed, and for a variety of reasons we decided it was best to adopt rather than pursue a vasectomy reversal.
 We wanted to be part of an open domestic adoption where we could love a child as well as his or her birth mother.
 We were honored to have the opportunity for a child to come into our family through the love and sacrifice of a birth mother who had decided that adoption was the best choice for her baby.
 And we waited.
 We waited for 3 years with an agency that we chose very carefully because it not only placed babies into adoptive families, but respected and genuinely cared for birth families as well.
 But the agency was small and the fact that we already had two children did not make us desirable in the eyes of the average birth mother.